Bluzzi/Bluzzi/README.md

 # 🤔 About me
 Hello!
 I'm Camille Dugas, a passionate full-stack web developer since 2016.
-I work mainly with the technologies proposed by the NodeJS universe.
+I mainly work with the technologies proposed by the NodeJS universe.

-# 📚 Used technologies
+# 📚 Technologies used
 | Language          | Front-end | Back-end         | Database | Other tools |
 | ----------------- | --------- | ---------------- | -------- | ----------- |
 | TypeScript        | React     | Fastify (Rest)   | MongoDB  | Git         |